 Now is supposed to be the time the government of Brazil seeks passage of extensive pension reforms and validates the faith markets put in President Michel Temer.
 Instead, questions are being raised about a recording that allegedly makes him complicit in bribing a jailed former head of the lower house of Congress.
 Temer is facing calls for impeachment, his coalition partners are abandoning the government, and indices across the region have suffered the worst decline since the 2008 financial crisis.

 ‘We had bet on Temer delivering badly-needed reforms, and his government had made such headway,’ said a leading banker in São Paulo, where major financial institutions like Itaú Unibanco and Banco Bradesco lost 12% of their value in one day.
 ‘Now the markets are betting that Temer will fall.
 They seem to believe it’s not a question of if, but when.’

-That this leak occurred just before a vote to re-configure Brazil's state pension system brings up additional enquiries.
-The reform would save the federal budget tens of billions of dollars per year.
+That this leak occurred just before a vote to re-configure Brazil’s state pension system brings up additional enquiries.
+The reform would drain the federal budget of more than $50bn per year.